ceciliomichael/ClaudeFlow/vibe-coding-guide.md

 ### 3. Iterative Refinement & Review (During `/act`)

-- **Test Generated Code**: After the AI generates code within a phase, test it rigorously.
+- **Rigorously Test Generated Code**: After the AI generates code within a phase, test it thoroughly across multiple dimensions:
-- **Provide Feedback**: Use natural language prompts to tell the AI what needs fixing or changing. *"This function fails when input is null, add error handling.", "Refactor this component to use the state management pattern defined in `/memory decisions`."*
+  - **Functionality Testing**: Ensure all features work as expected in typical usage scenarios
+  - **Edge Case Testing**: Test with unusual or extreme inputs
+  - **Security Analysis**: Actively look for security vulnerabilities (injection attacks, improper authentication, insecure data handling)
+  - **Performance Testing**: Check for inefficient algorithms or resource leaks
+  - **Cross-Browser/Device Testing**: Verify the solution works across required platforms
+  - **Accessibility Testing**: Ensure the solution meets accessibility requirements
+  - **Integration Testing**: Verify the new code works properly with existing components
+- **Provide Detailed Testing Feedback**: Tell the AI specifically what issues you found: *"The authentication function is vulnerable to SQL injection when special characters are used in the username", "The image loading fails on Safari", "The function crashes when given empty input"*
+- **Require Security-First Thinking**: Ask the AI to explain potential security implications of its code during review
+- **Demand Iterative Fixes**: Vibe coding is not "generate and move on" but "generate, test, fix, test again"
 - **Log Key Decisions**: `/sessionlog add "Decision: Used pattern X for Y based on AI suggestion and testing."`
 - **Store Important Snippets/Patterns**: `/memory store "Pattern_Example: [Code Snippet for pattern Z]"`